 Once a petition is accepted for filing, extensive public notice of the filing of the petition is given.
-Interested parties are given at least seven weeks to submit responsive briefs and comments in support of or in opposition to a petition.
-The petitioner is then given at least two weeks to file one brief in reply to all the responsive briefs.
+Interested parties have at least seven weeks to submit responsive briefs and comments supporting or opposing a petition.
+The petitioner has at least two weeks to file one brief replying to any responsive briefs.